 Oppo has unveiled its first 5G smartphone, the OPPO Reno.
 Everyone was eager to see the side-swinging, shark-fin front facing camera.
 Inside the fin is the 16MP front-facing camera with flash, earpiece, rear flash and more.
 Flipping out only 11 degrees in 0.8 seconds OPPO say that the sliding is elegant with a great design sense.

-Oppo first introduced the pop-up concept to its phones with the Find X in 2018.
-It would slide up from the device in a straight, horizontal fashion.
-But the Reno has tweaked its offering with an angled pop-up display.
+Oppo first introduced the 'pop up' concept to its phones with the Find X. While the Find X would slide up from the device in a straight, horizontal fashion, the Reno has tweaked its offering with an angled pop-up display.
 For those worried about dropping the phone while the fin is out the Reno has an “intelligent drop protection” that will close the lens if it feels the phone being dropped.

 Oppo Reno Specification